Pratyush-Kumar-224/nexgen-logistics-PK/README.md

 ### Custom Metrics:
 * **Cost Leakage Index (CLI):** A synthetic metric ($\text{Normalized Cost} / (\text{Utilization Rate} + \epsilon)$) used to rank vehicles by risk.
 A higher CLI indicates a vehicle that is too expensive relative to the distance it contributes.
-* **Risk Flag (ML Bonus):** An anomaly detection model flags vehicles that are statistical outliers based on their CLI, Age, and Utilization, indicating potential system failures.
+* **Risk Flag:** An anomaly detection model flags vehicles that are statistical outliers based on their CLI, Age, and Utilization, indicating potential system failures.

 ## 4. Installation and Setup
 1.  **Repository Setup:** Ensure all 7 provided CSV data files are in the same directory as `cost_analyzer.py` and this README.